J-1 Academic Training

 - How the training relates to the student’s major field of study; and

-- Why it is an integral or critical part of the academic program of the exchange visitor student”
+- Why it is an integral or critical part of the academic program.

-- When your academic advisor’s recommendation is ready, you should deliver or send it to your ISSS International Student Advisor, with a copy of the employer’s letter.
+- When your academic advisor’s recommendation is ready, send it to your ISSS International Student Advisor, with a copy of the employer’s letter.

-- The International Student Advisor must evaluate the Academic Training program request and decide whether it is warranted and appropriate.
-If approved, they will authorize the Academic Training and issue you a new DS2019 Form with the extended dates (if this is for post-completion) and Academic Training listed on number five of the form as well as a copy of the “Evaluation of the International Student Advisor Form.”
+- The International Student Advisor must evaluate the Academic Training request and decide whether it is warranted and appropriate.
+If approved, the advisor will authorize the Academic Training and issue you a new DS2019 Form.

 Form I-9, “Employment Eligibility Verification”: When you begin work, you and your employer must complete Form I-9, which requires you to document your identity and work authorization according to directions on the back of the Form.
 Of the various items acceptable as documentation, you may find that the most convenient combination is your passport, I-94 Departure Record card, and a copy of DS2019 form.
 Your employer, who keeps Form I-9, will make copies of the documents you submit, and return the original to you.
 Form I-9 must be updated any time that you receive a renewal of your permission for Academic Training.